 Email is, perhaps, going to feature in your outreach as much as or more than calls and SMS.
 So you should have an email verification process set up to reduce bounce rate of your mail.
 There are many free and paid options available that can analyze the email addresses in your list.
 This will help you declutter the list and remove bad entries.
 Ask your agents to collect personal IDs instead of ones like [email protected] for long-term credibility.

 Your contact list should separate name entries by first name and last name fields.
 It is useful for importing the list to a system which recognizes and sorts names accordingly.
 You can combine the two fields when importing to a system with a single name field.
 Maintain order of first and last name for all entries to avoid confusion.

 These small measures while building your contact list will ensure the list is clean, easy to filter through and migrate between systems.
 If you avoid doing these, you’d end up with a list that has a lot of cluttered information which would require manual sorting in the future.
-That would take up time and resources and might even be an error that changes the course of your future.Tags: advice, Cloud Calling, contact list, contacts, data management, How-To, Integrations, management, phonebanking, sms
+That would take up time and resources and might even be an error that changes the course of your future.Tags: advice, Cloud Calling, contact list, contacts, data management, Integrations, management, phonebanking, sms